 Are you efficient in your spending ways?
 Implementing a budget is the most basic step to start.
 Implementing a budget is the best way to determine how you’re using your money and see where you can cut back to save extra.
-You can use resources such as ACCC’s budgeting worksheet to start.

 Make Hard Choices.

 Making a budget is the first job.
 You also need to make sure you commit to stick to a plan and cut spending to maximize your consolidated credit efforts.